 10.1 Time on Distance scoring will be used for all divisions.
 Low point scoring will be used for all divisions.

 11. Radio Communications

-11.2 Except in an emergency, a boat shall neither make radio transmissions while racing nor receive radio communications not available to all boats.
-This restriction also applies to mobile telephones and devices.
+11.2 Except in an emergency, a boat shall neither make voice or data transmissions while racing nor receive voice or data communications not available to all boats.
+This restriction also applies to mobile telephones and other devices.

 12. Disclaimer of Liability

 12.1 Competitors participating the BMW Lasqueti Island Race do so entirely at their own risk.
 See the RRS fundamental rule 4, Decision to Race.

 12.2 Overall Responsibility: In accordance with Section 1.2 of the 2017 Pacific International Yachting Association’s Safety Equipment Requirements (SER), (for monohulls) and Section 2.0 of the 2019 BMW Lasqueti Island Regatta Notice of Race, competitors acknowledge and agree that the safety of a boat and her crew is the sole and inescapable responsibility of the “person in charge”, as per RRS rule 46, who shall ensure that the boat is seaworthy and manned by an experienced crew with sufficient ability and experience to face bad weather.
 S/he shall be satisfied as to the soundness of hull, spars, rigging, sails and all gear.
 S/he shall ensure that all safety equipment is at all times properly maintained and safely stowed and the crew knows where it is kept and how it is to be used.
 S/he shall also nominate a person to take over the responsibilities of the Person in Charge in the event of his/her incapacitation.
 The responsibility for a boat’s decision to participate in a race or to continue racing is hers alone.